 Was it a murder?
 Or did Woolmer die of natural causes?
-While the ambiguity continues, one cannot deny the fact that it was a huge loss to the game of cricket.
+While the ambiguity continues, one cannot deny the fact that it was a massive loss to the game of cricket.

 Woolmer was appointed Pakistan coach in 2004.
-Upon appointment, his team’s results were positive.
-It included series ODI wins against India in India, a home Test series win over England – both in 2005.
-Success in Tests followed - they included a 1-0 win over India and Sri Lanka back-to-back.
+Upon appointment, the team’s results were positive.
+It included series ODI wins against India in India and a home Test series win over England in 2005.

 It is said that Woolmer was often outspoken about the fact that they prayed more than they played, which did not go down well with many Pakistani players who were extremely religious.

-Woolmer had shown positive results in his previous coaching appointment of an international team.
-He played a key role in integrating an all-white South African team, had taken them to the No. 1 ODI ranking and were only behind Australia in Tests.
+Woolmer had shown positive results in his previous coaching appointment with an international team.
+He played a crucial role in integrating an all-white South African team, had taken them to the No. 1 ODI ranking and were only behind Australia in Tests.

-Despite flirting with many theories – including strangulation, which his broken hyoid (U-shaped bone in the neck which supports the tongue) suggested a fallout between coach and captain over religion, suicide, etc. On June 7, 2007 it was declared that Woolmer had died of natural causes and the case was shut after consultation with a South African strangulation expert.
+However, on June 7, 2007, it was declared that Woolmer had died of natural causes, and the case was shut after consultation with a South African strangulation expert.